 Although most of us like to celebrate victory in sports, we cannot all be winners.
 Someone has to lose, whether that means missing first place by a hair or placing dead last.
 No one knows that better than the athletes who compete in the Olympics.

 Although athletes may be born with physical talent, attitude is something they attain through training.
-"Attitude isn't something you're born with," says Peter Haberl, a sports psychologist with the United States Olympic Committee.
+"Attitude isn't something you're born with," says Peter Haberl, a sports psychologist with the US Olympic Committee.
 "Attitude is a decision."

 Haberl says there are two components to a winning attitude: a desire to win, which is externally driven, and a desire to perform your best, an internally driven wish.
 Olympians obviously have a desire to win a medal, but when the competition starts, the truly good Olympians switch their focus.